VIDY/vidy-ios-sample/README.md

 ## Summary

 The Vidy SDK is an iOS library that injects Social Vidys into an iOS App.
-It is compatible with both Objective-C and Swift projects.
+It supports both Objective-C and Swift projects.

 ## Prerequisites
 * Xcode 9.3+